artarmstrong/L5Roles/README.md

-# LaraRoles
+# L5Roles
-Laravel 5 Roles
+Laravel 5.0 roles package that is for use with Laravel auth